National Security Law of the United States

-National Security Law is a field of study that deals with the balance between liberty and security in American society.
+The national security law of the United States is a field of study that deals with the balance between liberty and security in American society.

 Sources of law

 United States Constitution

 The United States Constitution grants extensive national security powers to both Congress and the President of the United States.
 Article I grants Congress authority to "declare War, grant Letters of Marque and Reprisal, and make Rules concerning Captures on Land and Water."
 Congress is also empowered to "raise and support Armies," and "provide and maintain a Navy."
 Article II designates the President as the "Commander in Chief".

 International Law

 International law can have a domestic effect when incorporated by the Supremacy Clause of the Constitution.
 Additional fields of international law such as the right to wage war (jus ad bellum) and law of armed conflict/international humanitarian law (jus in bello) also affect this field of study.

 Statutes

 Various statutes are applicable in the national security law field including, but not limited to: